input-output-hk/technical-docs/source/learn-about-cardano/cardano-monetary-policy.md

 **Funding the Treasury**

-The goal of Cardano’s Treasury is the provision of funds to develop Cardano activities through a voting process.
+The Treasury's goal is the provision of funds to develop Cardano activities through a voting process.
 This necessitates a process whereby funds are regularly sent to the Treasury to ensure that funds are always available.

 ### Policy Rationale for the ρ and τ values